 Can a Diffuser Raise the Humidity Level of a Room?

 A diffuser is mainly used to produce a fine mist of essential oil.
 The oils are carried by tiny droplets of water and spread across the room.
-This also introduces some moisture in the air, but it’s only a byproduct of the process.
+It also introduces some moisture in the air, but it’s only a byproduct of the process.
 The amount of mist produced during this process may not be enough to raise the humidity noticeably.

 On the other hand, there are certain limitations to using an essential oil diffuser.
 If you wish to use essential oils, you can only keep the diffuser running for 30 minutes at a time.
 You can only turn on the diffuser a few times a day for it to work efficiently.

 Alternatively, you can also use a diffuser with only some plain water instead of the oil-water mixture.
-This will allow the diffuser to run constantly for as long as it needs to humidify the air efficiently.
+It will allow the diffuser to run constantly for as long as it needs to humidify the air efficiently.

 Are Essential Oils Compatible with Cold Mist Humidifiers?